 Have a splashing good time!

 Get your swimmers at the ready and book a ticket to Singapore’s first floating aqua park, HydroDash.
 Found at Palawan Beach on Sentosa, the floating obstacle course will get you, your friends and your family sliding, jumping and bouncing across inflatables.
-Put your balance skills to the test on the wiggle bridge and show off your sliding prowess and monkey bar technique at this aqua playground.
+Put your balance skills to the test on the wiggle bridge and show off your sliding prowess and monkey bar technique at this aqua playground – it’s a great place to visit.

 Take the Sentosa beach shuttle to Palawan Beach, or the closest parking is Sentosa Beach Car Park.
 Tickets can be bought from the HydroDash website.